 \item Consider the toric variety $X$ given as the blow-up of $\CP^3$ at two fixed points.
 As a smooth manifold $X\cong \CP^3\#\overline{\CP^3}\#\overline{\CP^3} \cong \CP^3\# \CP^3\# \CP^3$.
 Then,

-here $x,y,z$ are the generators of $H^2(\CP^3,\, \QQ)$ for each of the three connected summands.
+Here, $x,y,z$ are the generators of $H^2(\CP^3,\, \QQ)$ for each of the three connected summands.
 This algebra is not a complete intersection (by Poincar\'e duality it needs at least three relations in degree $4$ and another two relations in degree $6$).
 Thus, by Theorem \ref{main}, the manifold $X$ is hyperbolic.
 However, its Poincar\'e polynomial is $P_X(t)\,=\,(1+t^2)^3$ and it coincides with that of $\CP^1\times\CP^1\times \CP^1$.
 This example shows that the Poincar\'e polynomial does not characterizes the rational homotopy type of a compact smooth toric variety.
-Also $b_2=3$, so satisfies the inequality in (\ref{eqn:b2}), but $X$ is not elliptic. \end{enumerate} \end{example}
+Also $b_2=3$, so it satisfies the inequality in (\ref{eqn:b2}) even though $X$ is not elliptic. \end{enumerate} \end{example}

-\begin{remark} It is straight-forward to check that any Poincar\'e duality algebra $H$ generated in degree $2$ and concentrated in degrees $\le\, 4$ is necessarily a complete intersection.
-By \cite[Theorem 1.2]{mishi} there are infinitely many different isomorphism classes of these algebras, namely:
+\begin{remark} It is straightforward to check that any Poincar\'e duality algebra $H$ generated in degree $2$ and concentrated in degrees $\le\, 4$ is necessarily a complete intersection.
+In particular, as observed in the proof of Theorem \ref{main}, such an algebra is intrinsically formal and thus, it is the rational cohomology of a unique, up to rational homotopy, space $X$ whose Euler homotopy characteristic is zero.
+That is, $\dim\pi_{\text{even}}X\otimes\QQ\,=\,\dim\pi_{\text{odd}}X\otimes\QQ$.
+We then may apply \cite[Theorem 1.2]{mishi} to conclude that there are infinitely many different isomorphism classes of these algebras, namely:

-Being intrinsically formal, any of these algebras determines a unique and distinct rational homotopy type.
+As stated, any of these algebras determines a unique and distinct rational homotopy type.
 However only the following four of them

 are realized by manifolds (see \cite[Lemma 3.2]{pape}), namely by